zwhitchcox/calculus/src/README.md

-# PEDMAS
+# PEMDAS

-PEDMAS is an acronym for
+PEMDAS is an acronym for
   * Parentheses
   * Exponents
   * Multiplication and Division